apmckinlay/natureapp/plants/cowpar.md

 Cow Parsnip can be mistaken for Hemlock, which is very poisonous. **Poison Hemlock** has fern-like leaves. **Water Hemlock** has small, oval leaflets with jagged edges. **Wild Parsnip** has a smooth stem with few hairs (1-2 in thick).
 Its sap increases skin sensitivity to sun and can result in rashes and blisters.

-**Did you know?** Cow Parsnip was a valuable food source for the Aboriginals of British Columbia.
+**Did you know?** Cow Parsnip was a valuable food source for the Indigenous peoples of British Columbia.
 It is also known as Indian Celery and Wild Rhubarb.